Koubae/Programming-CookBook/Programming Languages/C/roadmap.md

 Keep in mind that this list if not just by 'topic' but some point are just specified to take your attention of a particula feature of the language that is controversial, different, unexpected or simply requires more attention (hence, need to be studied!).

+Also, is not **EVERYTHING** specific to the *C* language, some stuff are just some generic *Software Developer* stuff but are required to move forward with the language, or, especially if you have experience with other programing languages, to see how is done in C rather.

 Basic
 -----